AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/MixedConstructs/While_If_Case_If/tc.rst

-**Exercise a simple If statement nested in one of the possible selections of a**

-Exercise a simple If statement nested in one of the possible selections of a Case statement, itself conditioned by an outer If statement executed as part of a While loop.
+**Exercise a simple IF statement nested in a CASE alternative, conditioned by an outer IF executed as part of a WHILE loop**

 We implement a double testing strategy, with:

-* Statement coverage oriented scenarii, exercising combinations of SC possibilities on each kind of statement (loop entered or not, If part of an If statement reached or not, Case statement selections reached or not, ...),
+* Statement coverage-oriented scenarios, exercising SC possibilities (loop entered or not, If part of an If statement reached or not, Case statement alternatives reached or not, ...) and combinations of these.

-* Decision coverage oriented scenarii, exercising combinations of DC possibilities on each decision.
+* Decision coverage-oriented scenarios, exercising DC possibilities (a given decision True only, False only, or both True and False) and combinations of these.